EECS-4404/documentation/README.md

 All tasks related to the project can be viewed [here](https://github.com/orgs/EECS-4404/projects/1).

 ### Discord channel
-Click [here](https://discord.gg/bHTRqTbY) to enter the discord channel.
+Click [here](https://discord.gg/bHTRqTbY) to enter into the discord server.
 <div>
 <img src="/images/discord.png" width="100px"</img>
 </div>